-Indeterminate.
 An old time variety also known as John Baer.
 A full, pleasantly acid flavor keeps gardeners growing this reliable variety.
 Fruits are round and flattened and are under 8 ounces apiece.
 Producing especially well in Northern areas where it is one of the first to ripen.
-25 seeds.

-Tips - Plant in fertile soil, amended with compost, mulch and provide even moisture.
-Plant deeper than they were growing in the containers as it makes a stronger roots system.
+Tips: Plant in fertile soil, amended with compost.
+Mulch and provide even moisture throughout the growing season with good drainage.
+Plant deeper than they were growing in the containers, it makes a stronger roots system.
 Apply a light compost tea every few weeks.
 Do not apply excessive nitrogen, which can promote excessive foliage and poor fruit set.